BDX-town/Mangane/README.md

 * Privacy Policy page
 * Copyright Policy (DMCA) page
 * Promo panel list items, e.g. blog site link
-* Soapbox extensions, e.g. Patron module
+* Mangane extensions, e.g. Patron module
 * Default settings, e.g. default theme

 Customization details can be found in the [Customization doc](docs/customization.md)

 # License & Credits

-Soapbox FE is based on [Gab Social](https://code.gab.com/gab/social/gab-social)'s frontend which is in turn based on [Mastodon](https://github.com/tootsuite/mastodon/)'s frontend.
+Mangane FE is based on [Gab Social](https://code.gab.com/gab/social/gab-social)'s frontend which is in turn based on [Mastodon](https://github.com/tootsuite/mastodon/)'s frontend.

 - `static/sounds/chat.mp3` and `static/sounds/chat.oga` are from [notificationsounds.com](https://notificationsounds.com/notification-sounds/intuition-561) licensed under CC BY 4.0.

-Soapbox FE is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Mangane FE is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Soapbox FE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Mangane FE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Soapbox FE.
+You should have received a copy of the GNU Affero General Public License along with Mangane FE.
 If not, see <https://www.gnu.org/licenses/>.